Municue

 Attorney

-Verify Central Expressway truck ordinance cap before Council vote
+Verify Central Expressway truck parking ordinance cap before Council vote

-What to do: Pull the draft City Council ordinance for this commercial motor vehicle parking case and confirm the vehicle cap reads ten per day — not six — before the item is placed on the Council agenda.
-If the original draft was prepared before the January 15 hearing, it may still reflect the pre-amendment limit, creating a discrepancy between the commission's approved record and what Council votes on.
+Recommended: Pull the draft City Council ordinance for this commercial motor vehicle parking case and confirm the vehicle limit reads ten per day — not six — before the item is placed on the agenda.
+If the draft was prepared before the January 15 hearing, it likely still reflects the pre-amendment limit, and an ordinance adopted with the wrong cap would require a new amendment proceeding to correct.

 Source: City Plan Commission — Jan 15, 2026 →